-Being the parent or carer of an exceptionally mathematically able child brings its rewards and, sometimes, frustrations.
-If you are a highly competent mathematician yourself, then you may enjoy sharing the beauty and rigour of maths with your child.
+Being the parent or carer of a child who achieves highly or is extremely interested in mathematics brings its rewards and, sometimes, frustrations.
+If you are a confident mathematician yourself, then you may enjoy sharing the beauty and rigour of maths with your child.
 If you're not, how can you support them in a constructive way?

 Supporting your child academically

 Hopefully your child's school experience of maths is a positive one.
-If so, then effective support may be as simple as being positive about successes and understanding about challenges, and perhaps offering books, trips and other resources which will deepen understanding - see our resources for parents page for some suggestions.
+If so, then effective support may be as simple as being positive about successes and understanding about challenges, and perhaps offering books, trips and other resources which will deepen understanding.

 Perhaps the school experience is not as academically challenging as your child would like.
 What can you do?

 The first action is to talk to the teacher.
 It may be helpful to take in examples of the sort of maths activity your child likes to do at home for pleasure, so that the teacher can see the difference between the home and school experience.
 Possible options offered by the school could be:

 - Setting extra or different work in class.
 If your child quickly finishes the work given in class, an extra challenge might capture their curiosity.
 However, sometimes if a child is given work that is too easy for them, they become distracted or uninterested.
 In this case, perhaps your teacher could offer a challenging task that is related to the class activity, so that your child is working

 on the same mathematical contexts and feels part of the classroom community, but they are given the breadth and depth that they need.